niebert/metronome/README.md

 * subdivision volume toggling
 * material design UI

-Adding triplet note support was the trickiest, since it required converting the base note interval from a 16th note to a twelvelet, which contains both eighth note and sixteenth note intervals (thanks college drumline days).
-The scheduler picks out the relevant subdivisions in the polyrhythm and mutes the rest.
-This worked way better than simultaneously scheduling duple subdivisions and triple subdivisions, especially with the variable tempo input.
+Furthermore Scott added triplet note support, which was the trickiest to implement, since it required converting the base note interval from a 16th note to a twelvelet, which contains both eighth note and sixteenth note intervals.

+### Offline Use
+Scott mentioned that Chrome doesn't like running web workers locally apparently.
+Chrome is widely used browser and the offline check in 2021 of the Scott's metronome did not work in Chrome now.

 ### Setup
 1. clone the repository
 2. open `index.html` using a broswer other than Chrome (Chrome doesn't like running web workers locally apparently)

-### Todos
+### ToDos
 * toggle note pitches
 * tap tempo detection
 * easy sound file import
 * add visual metronome
+* fixing the Chrome problem for offline use